The church is in crisis.

 Never assume you know where the virus is going or not going.
 The virus may go away, and it may come back.
 Prepare for both.
 Prepare for COVID-19 to be around and determine how your church will respond.

-Our church has plans if COVID-19 hangs around or is not a factor.
+Churches should plan for long term COVID-19 and post COVID-19.
 A plan will ground us and prepare us to move forward.
 The worst thing a church can do is nothing.

 If we fail to plan, we plan to fail.